What is a Gantt chart?

-In Excel, 1 is one day (see the page about the date).
+In Excel, 1 is one day (see this page about the date).
 And a common mistake is to add the start date with the number of days.

 But, this operation is wrong because here you include the weekend.

-To avoid adding the weekends, you have to use the function WORKDAY.
+To avoid adding the weekends, you have to use the WORKDAY function.
 This function just adds working days to a date.

 Step 2: Elapsed Time (including weekends)